refaim/SUCC-bag/README.md

 ## Fork details ##

-A search bar has been added to the bags that allows you to filter items in the bags, bank and keyring.
+A search bar has been added that allows you to filter items in your inventory, bank and keyring.
-The inventory and bank will also save their positions when moved.
+The inventory and bank will also remember their positions when moved.

 ![SUCCbag](https://user-images.githubusercontent.com/107083057/234946553-9c0dfd94-ef42-4c34-8b6d-e9b99732fa20.png)